 For Central America BOLT tours, our standard deposit is only £150 / euro180 / US$220 / AU$270 / NZ$290

 For South America tours under 28 days , our standard deposit is only £200 / euro240 / US$290 / AU$360 / NZ$380.
 For tours over 28 days the deposit is £400 / euro480 / US$570 / AU$720 / NZ$760.

 No, we don’t like credit card charges and we’re pretty sure you don’t either!
 For that reason, we won’t pass any fees on to you if you choose to pay by credit card.
 That’s more cash for you to splash on souvenirs!

 Most Treks depart from our gateway hotels at 7:30am on the day of departure and generally end between 5:00pm and 6:00pm on the final day of the tour.
 Exact start times will be shown on your trip voucher.
 For your convenience, we suggest you book the pre night hotel in our gateway hotel.
 You can also arrange the final night in our gateway hotel where the tour will finish.
-If you must leave that evening, we recommend that you book a flight departing no earlier than 10:00pm for departures from Los Angeles and 9:00pm for all other cities to allow enough time to transfer to the airport.
+If you must leave that evening, we recommend that you book a flight departing no earlier than 9:00pm to allow enough time to transfer to the airport.